react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/navigating-without-navigation-prop.md

 ---
-id: version-5.x-navigating-without-navigation-prop
+id: navigating-without-navigation-prop
 title: Navigating without the navigation prop
 sidebar_label: Navigating without the navigation prop
-original_id: navigating-without-navigation-prop
 ---

 Sometimes you need to trigger a navigation action from places where you do not have access to the `navigation` prop, such as a Redux middleware.
 For such cases, you can dispatch navigation actions from the navigation container.

-If you're looking for a way to navigate from inside a component without needing to pass the `navigation` prop down, see [`useNavigation`](use-navigation.html).
+If you're looking for a way to navigate from inside a component without needing to pass the `navigation` prop down, see [`useNavigation`](use-navigation.md).

 You can get access to the root navigation object through a `ref` and pass it to the `RootNavigation` which we will later use to navigate.